lnx-search/lnx-book/src/optimise.md

 MAX, so when we start adding more threads the OS will start switching resources across the threads so we will naturally see a decrease in performance across all our threads.

+### WARNING
+More threads does not always mean better, in this case high concurrency and more reader threads does not make things faster, in some / a lot of cases not having a balanced setup can lead to far worse performance overall.

+There are cases where if you spawn too many threads for your system to handle and try to put load of them, the system can segfault.